datragingscholar/assessment/README.md

   directly conflicts with what the requirement needs, the possibility was since ignored to avoid over-design.
-- This project was written with it's own structure, except for the console component helpers from Laravel, it has no dependency, and should be able to be packed as a package or be extracted from Laravel to run as a standalone service easily.
+- This project was written with it's own structure, except for the console component helpers from Laravel, it has no other dependency to the framework, and should be able to be packed as a package or be extracted from Laravel to run as a standalone service easily.

 ## Contact